 GED: Within three years, we were working across 22 campuses from Edinburgh to Bristol as well as having a student insight network in major cities across the UK and a student PR agency (in partnership with Ptarmigan Bell Pottinger).

-We grafted, got out there, made sure one campaign led to the next and built the business from the two of us, a start up grant from the Enterprise team at University of Leeds, two computers and the inspiration we gained from our former job and the great people who worked there like Kim.
+We grafted, got out there, made sure one campaign led to the next.
+We built the business from the two of us, a start up grant from the Enterprise team at University of Leeds, two computers and the inspiration we gained from our former job and the great people who worked there, like Kim.

 GED: From the early days we always insisted on keeping a personable approach, having a small business mindset and, as a small team, we were always on it with people development, performance management and even our own in-house university.
 This played to our curious nature and thirst for knowledge.

 GED: With the support of our amazing team we’ve continued to grow, from two of us to three, then six, then sixteen and now more than twenty.